idrak888/idrak888/README.md

 ### Hi there 👋

-- 🎓 I’m currently in first year Computer Science
+- 🎓 I’m currently in second year Computer Science
 - 🔭 Learning Ruby on Rails
 - ⚡️ Working on my algorithms and data structures fundamentals